 Earth, Ocean and Atmospheric Sciences received full funding from CWSEI in 2007 and began the efforts listed below in Summer 2007.
-The overarching goal of the Department's science education initiative (EOS-SEI) is to promote cultural change in our approach to teaching and learning and establish sustainable processes to continue and improve the work accomplished during the CWSEI project.
+The overarching goal of the Department's science education initiative (EOAS-SEI) is to promote cultural change in our approach to teaching and learning and establish sustainable processes to continue and improve the work accomplished during the CWSEI project.

-The EOS-SEI program completed the first phase of CWSEI in 2014 with more than 40 courses either fully transformed or impacted by CWSEI.
+The EOAS-SEI program completed the first phase of CWSEI in 2014 with more than 40 courses either fully transformed or impacted by CWSEI.
 These courses are now using principles of research-based effective pedagogy in their design and implementation.
 Many instructors of these courses continue to iterate on improvements either on their own or with consulting help from STLFs.
-About 80% of EOS faculty and over half of our sessional instructors have received direct support to adjust their courses and teaching from the SEI so far.
+About 80% of EOAS faculty and over half of our sessional instructors have received direct support to adjust their courses and teaching from the SEI so far.

 The second phase of the project - the Harris Project - is an extension of CWSEI that runs from 2014 to 2017.
 In addition to continuing course transformations and faculty support, this phase includes deliberate effort toward effective transfer of pedagogies to new instructors, experimenting with a paired-teaching model.
-This project is funded by John and Deb Harris, the UBC Faculty of Science, and the Earth, Ocean and Atmospheric Sciences department.
+This project is funded by John and Deb Harris, the UBC Faculty of Science, and the EOAS department.

-Poster (CWSEI EOY 2013): Six Years of SEI in Earth, Ocean and Atmospheric Sciences
+Poster (Science Ed.
+Open House, 2016): Students' Perceptions of Teaching and Learning Experiences After 7 Years of CWSEI Support Poster (CWSEI EOY 2013): Six Years of SEI in Earth, Ocean and Atmospheric Sciences